Sneakad/Caster/README.md

 A desktop web application using which you can find hourly eather updates for any spedcific location .

-## Checkout our app to learn more!
+## Checkout the app to learn more!

 Link: https://casterio.netlify.app/